ItsAlxDoe/ItsAlxDoe/README.md

 Introduction (to Destruction)
 ---
 - Heya, name's Alicia, but people call me Alice
-- Not a coder, but hey.
+- Not really a coder, but hey.
 Having a Github's useful for a lot

 What I do
 ---